Guido43/myFlix-client/README.md

 ## User Stories

 Users able to access information about movies so that they can learn more about movies that they have watched or are interested in.
-Users able to creat a profile so that they can save datat about their favorite movies.
+Users able to create a profile so that they can save datat about their favorite movies.

 ## Features